 The genes Dr. Adams mentions numbers in the thousands: 6,000 to be exact.
 By analyzing, identifying, and ranking each one, the teams discovered that 3,300 of the parasite’s genes are essential to its survival—though 1,000 of those have functions yet to be discovered.

 Still, as author on the study Dr. Jenna Oberstaller notes, “This parasite is traditionally very difficult to genetically manipulate in the lab for a number of technical reasons.
 So, we’ve effectively gone from knowing only a few handfuls of this parasite’s essential genes, to defining essentiality of the entire genome.”

 With multi-drug-resistant strains on the rise, this breakthrough is certain to increase the efficacy of future treatments and diminish the danger the parasite presents.

 Though it’s nowhere in the university’s mission statement, it’s hard not to feel like the University of South Florida’s goal is to save the world.
-The scope of its collaborations and projects reach far beyond Tampa, and every innovation to its curriculums or to its degree programs empower students to find not simply jobs but vocations—which in turn improve the lives of those they touch.
-Its commitment to community, both local and global, set an example that anyone anywhere would be wise to follow.
+The scope of its collaborations and projects reach far beyond Tampa, and every innovation to its curriculums or to its degree programs empowers students to find not simply jobs but vocations—which in turn improve the lives of those they touch.
+Its commitment to community, both local and global, sets an example that anyone anywhere would be wise to follow.